California State University, Los Angeles: Television, Film and Media Studies Center

-The Television, Film and Media Studies Center, houses the Cal State LA Studios part of the College of Arts and Letters, offers students access to state-of-the-art technology, along with innovative creative opportunities.
-The site of the former Church of Jesus Christ of Latter-Day Saints includes a two-level parking structure and a multi-use room, classrooms, conference rooms, and office space.
+The Television, Film and Media Studies Center houses the Cal State LA Studios part of the College of Arts and Letters.

 LA BioSpace

-LA BioSpace at Cal State LA gives bioscience startup companies the springboard they need to succeed.
-Created by grants from Los Angeles County and the U.S. Economic Development Administration, LA BioSpace is a university incubator in the heart of Los Angeles.
+Created by grants from Los Angeles County and the U.S. Economic Development Administration, LA BioSpace is a university incubator.

-The LA BioSpace incubator equips entrepreneurs to turn scientific advances into job-creating businesses.

 LA BioSpace is part of a larger grant project based out of Cal State LA, LABioStart.
 This project hosts networking events and runs a Bioscience Entrepreneur Boot camp in addition to this incubator.

 Consortia

 Ocean Studies Institute (OSI)

 Opportunities for study in the coastal environment are provided by the Ocean Studies Institute (OSI), which comprises eight State University campuses: Fullerton, Long Beach, Los Angeles, Northridge, Pomona, San Bernardino, San Marcos and Dominguez Hills.
 The OSI operates out of the docks and laboratory facilities of the Southern California Marine Institute (SCMI), Fish Harbor, Terminal Island in the Los Angeles - Long Beach Harbor.

 The OSI participates in training managers and scientists and educating the public by coordinating and facilitating marine educational and research activities.
 Seagoing research laboratory and instructional facilities are provided aboard the R. V. Yellowfin, oceangoing research vessel.

 Several courses within the departments of Biological Sciences, Geological Sciences, Psychology and the College of Engineering, Computer Science, and Technology, among others, utilize the Yellowfin and other Consortium facilities.
 In addition, the eight campuses offer a course of study each fall at the USC Wrigley Institute for Environmental Studies on Santa Catalina Island.
 Courses cover topics in marine biology and ecology, and a research experience.